mariofusco/quarkus-drools-llm/README.md

 ./mvnw compile quarkus:dev
 ```

 Once the application is running you can connect to the [port 8080 of your localhost](http://localhost:8080/) and will obtain a simple index page only containing a list of links to the examples provided by this project.
-We will analyze these examples in more details in the remaining part of this document.
+We will analyze these examples in more details in the second part of this document.

 ### Packaging and running the application